Rollercoaster (1999 film): Plot

 Meanwhile, Chloe finds Stick sitting in the merry-go-round.
 Stick apologizes for calling her fat, and attempts to make a sexual advance on her, leading to Chloe shoving him and walking away.
 Stick goes to Ben's office and proceeds to destroy it by ripping papers and pouring soda on the desk.
 He then comes across hundreds of pictures of child pornography hidden in the office, as well as pictures of all of the kids Ben has assaulted.
-Ben takes all of the pictures back to the Zipper and begins throwing them at the car Ben is in.
+Stick takes all of the pictures back to the Zipper and begins throwing them at the car Ben is in.
 After a while, the ride stops, and Stick turns around to see Justin at the controls.
 Justin tells Stick that he saw what happened and lowers Ben's cage to the ground.
 Ben claims he has nothing to do with the pictures and Stick threatens to kill him.
 Stick eventually storms away and collapses in tears near a concession stand.
 Justin approaches and tells Stick that he will help him kill Ben.
 Justin tells Stick that Ben is "just a faggot" but Stick says he is a pedophile.
 Stick then admits that he is homosexual, as has been hinted throughout the movie.
 Stick walks away, and Justin returns to Ben.
 Justin opens the compartment and walks away, leaving Ben in the cage afraid for his life.

 As night sets in, Darren and Chloe have a conversation on the grass about their lives and their suicide pact.
 Chloe and Darren make up and then proceed to start up all of the rides in the park along with all of the other group members.
 They return to the Zipper to find that Ben has disappeared, and then head to and indoor dance floor, where they all dance and fool around together.

 After dancing, having fun, and deep words spoken through all of the friends, the group spray-paints outlines of Darren, Chloe and the baby at the bottom of the roller coaster's main drop.
 The group then climbs to the top of the rollercoaster.
 At the top, Chloe admits that she has lost the baby.
 Chloe no longer wants to perform the suicide, but Darren does.
 Stick tells Darren he doesn't believe he will go through with it and tells everyone to leave.
 As the group walks down the hill, the lights lining the side of the rollercoaster are ripped off as Darren jumps from the top and falls to the ground to his death.
 Chloe, Stick, and Justin are distraught and decide to spend a moment of silence on the coaster.

 The next day, the group, now without Darren, returns to the car, and leaves the amusement park.
 The car stops on the highway and lets Justin, who is going to Spokane, Washington out of the car.
 The car then pulls away, only to stop and reverse, letting Stick out to join Justin.
 The film ends with the two walking away from the highway.